Deploy User-Specific Client Certificates

 - To use this certificate for encryption, select theUse for key enciphermentcheck box.
 This enables the client use the private key in the certificate to encrypt data exchanged over the HTTPS connection established with the certificates issued by the SCEP server.

-Obtain this fingerprint from the SCEP server interface in the Thumbprint
+- (Optional) To ensure that the portal is connecting to the correct SCEP server, enter theCA Certificate Fingerprint.
+Obtain this fingerprint from the SCEP server interface in the Thumbprint field.

 - Enter the URL for the SCEP server’s administrative UI (for example,http://<hostname or IP>/CertSrv/mscep_admin/).

 - Copy the thumbprint and enter it in theCA Certificate Fingerprintfield.

-Processing Standard (FIPS).FIPS-CC operation is indicated on the firewall login page and in its status bar.Select the SCEP server’s root CA Certificate.
+- Enable mutual SSL authentication between the SCEP server and the GlobalProtect portal.
+This is required to comply with the U.S. Federal Information Processing Standard (FIPS).FIPS-CC operation is indicated on the firewall login page and in its status bar.Select the SCEP server’s rootCA Certificate.
 Optionally, you can enable mutual SSL authentication between the SCEP server and the GlobalProtect portal by selecting aClient Certificate.